 A great benefit of eating gherkins?
 They're an excellent way of adding a little spice and flavor to your favorite low-fat and low-calorie foods.
 You can slice a pickle and add it to salads and sandwiches, or nosh on them straight out of the jar.

-Vitamin A is a nutrient that supports healthy immunity by producing white blood cells, which in turn protect you from viruses and bacteria that cause illness.
-It is also important for reproduction, vision and bone growth.
-One large sweet gherkin contains 276 IU.
-Men should obtain 3,000 IU of vitamin A each day, while women need 2,310 IU daily.
+Vitamin A is a nutrient that supports healthy immunity by producing white blood cells, which protects you from viruses and bacteria that cause illness.
+It is important for reproduction, vision, and bone growth.
+One large sweet gherkin contains 276 IU of vitamin A. Men should get 3,000 IU of vitamin A each day, while women need 2,310 IU daily.